szwork2013/storefront-sdk/README.md

 # [Storefront SDK](http://vtex-apps.github.io/storefront-sdk)

-Storefront SDK is an essential tool for developing great stores using the VTEX platform.

-It serves as a core library making apps live well together.
-It provides routing, a Flux dispatcher and common stores and actions for VTEX APIs.
+Storefront SDK allows developers to easily create apps using Storefront in a extensible way.
+It provides an uniform API to use and manage data of VTEX services, such as Catalog, Checkout and Storefront itself.

 ### Documentation